-Welland Vale, a long established Garden Centre, with a café, play area, antique furniture centre and other small businesses is located outside the town, but with good access and parking and a stop for the Uppingham Hopper.
-There is scope for further development that complements the current offer of the town, addressing reasonable market demand.
+Welland Vale, a long-established Garden Centre, with a café, play area, antique furniture centre and other small businesses is located outside the town, but has good access and parking and a stop for the Uppingham Hopper.
+There is scope for further development in what has become a distinct rural business location.
+However, new development must be appropriate to a rural location, and it should complement the current offer of the town.